spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 1. Log in to the OCI registry where you will host the VerteX images and packages.

 2. Create a repository with the name `spectro-packs` and ensure the repository is private.
-This repository will host the VerteX Packs.
+This repository will host the VerteX packs.
     - Refer to the [Create Projects](https://goharbor.io/docs/2.0.0/working-with-projects/create-projects/) guide for information about creating a repository in Harbor.
     - Refer to the [Create a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) guide for information about creating a repository in AWS ECR.